shilopadael/WhatsApp/README.md

 * **Android App**: In addition to the web version, the Chat App includes an Android application developed using Java.
 The Android app utilizes **Firebase Cloud Messaging** for push notifications, enabling users to receive chat notifications directly on their mobile devices.

+### Feature
+**Live-comminucation** - The Chat App seamlessly bridges the gap between React and Android platforms, enabling live communication between them.
+Powered by Socket.io, the React frontend establishes a real-time connection with the server, facilitating instant message updates and notifications.
+This means that users interacting with the web version will experience the thrill of immediate message delivery and synchronization.

+On the other hand, the Android app takes advantage of Firebase Cloud Messaging to receive push notifications from the server.
+Leveraging this technology, users can stay connected even when they are on the move.
+With Firebase Cloud Messaging, incoming chat notifications are delivered directly to the Android device, ensuring that no important message goes unnoticed.

+Whether you're using the React frontend or the Android app, the Chat App ensures that you are always in the loop.
+Socket.io and Firebase Cloud Messaging work hand in hand to establish a reliable and efficient communication channel, allowing users to seamlessly send and receive messages across platforms.
+So, whether you prefer the flexibility of web-based chatting or the mobility of the Android app, the Chat App keeps you connected at all times.

 ### Installation

 * Cloning the project: